 Gray wolf or coyote?

-To support Colorado, California, Oregon, and/or Wyoming DONATE HERE to support proven, long-term and sustainable strategies to reduce wolf-livestock conflict, thus protecting both cattle and wolves or visit ourSUPPORT US! page.
+To support Colorado, California, and/or Oregon DONATE HERE to support proven, long-term and sustainable strategies to reduce wolf-livestock conflict, thus protecting both cattle and wolves or for more ways to donate visit ourSUPPORT US! page.